gschmutz/stream-processing-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-image-details.png "Lightsail Homepage")

-Click **Connect using SSH** to open the console and enter the follwoing command to watch the log file of the init script.
+Click **Connect using SSH** to open the console and enter the following command to watch the log file of the init script.

 ```
 tail -f /var/log/cloud-init-output.log --lines 1000
 ```

-The initializatio is finished when you see the `Creating xxxxx .... done` lines after all the docker images have been downloaded, which takes a couple of minutes.
+The initialisation is finished when you see the `Creating xxxxx .... done` lines after all the docker images have been downloaded, which takes a couple of minutes.

 ![Alt Image Text](./images/lightsail-create-instance-log-file.png "Lightsail Homepage")